LucAlexander/src/README.md

 r1: in address of program
 r2: in length of program
 r3 <- address to write compiled program

+r0: 9
+r1: instruction pointer for new core to start at r0 <- core running, 0 for no core available
 ```

 ## Builtin Symbols